Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

-The AEG lawyer questioning Dr. Finkelstein makes the conversation sound as light-hearted as it is only possible, but no matter how they present it what we see is that in contrast to all Dr. Metzger’s recommendations Dr. Finkelstein treated Michael Jackson to a 24 hour drip of Morphine intermittent with some other fluids thus ruining all the slow and thorough work done by others to wean Michael off drugs prior to the tour.
+The AEG lawyer questioning Dr. Finkelstein makes the conversation sound as light-hearted as it is only possible, but no matter how they present it what we see is that in contrast to all Dr. Metzger’s recommendations to use non-narcotic painkillers Dr. Finkelstein treated Michael Jackson to a 24 hour drip of Morphine and some fluids thus ruining all the slow and thorough work done by others to wean Michael off drugs prior to the tour.

 Q. Getting back to the time that you treated Mr. Jackson in Bangkok, do you recall what the morphine dosage you administered was?

 Q. And did you administer repeated 7 10-milligram doses?